• Share this on:

 • Make sure you can communicate in French, otherwise your chances in France will be limited.

 Italy is the sixth-largest importer from developing countries, ahead of Poland.
 The country is an important producer and exports part of production.
-Italy is the fourth-largest European destination for exports from South America.
-The import volume from developing countries decreased by 2.2% per year to 1.1 million tonnes in 2022, a share of 33% of total imports.
-This share is higher than in Germany and France (lower than 30%), but much lower than in the UK, Spain and the Netherlands (with shares higher than 40%).
+The import volume from developing countries increased by 2.5% per year to 1.2 million tonnes in 2023, a share of 34% of total imports.
+This share is higher than in Germany (33%) and France (27%), but much lower than in the United Kingdom, Spain and the Netherlands (with shares between 39-50% each).

-Italy is neither an important organic nor a fairtrade market for fresh fruit and vegetables, although it is believed to be larger than the Spanish market.
+The Italian daily consumption is far above average, especially of fruit.
+The Italian people are very familiar with the summer fruit grown in the country, and therefore often consider taste to be more important than the visual quality of the product.
+This also explain to some extent why Italian consumers are less interested in certified products.
+Italy is neither an important organic nor a fairtrade market for fresh fruit and vegetables.
 Most of the organic certifications for Italian importers are related to complementation of their offer of local produce (such as oranges) in order to develop a year-round supply.

 • Visit Macfrut to learn more about the tropical fruit market in Italy.